stat545ubc-2022/assignment-b3-jerryyhe/README.md

 The file you're reading.

 ### app.R
-The R code used to generate the running instance of this ShinyApp.
+The R code used to generate the running instance of the ShinyApp for Assignment B3.

+### appb4.R
+The R code used to generate the runniing instance of the ShinyApp for Assignment B4.

 ### taylor_swift_song_streams.csv
 The dataset used for this ShinyApp